 It is worth noting that this motherboard supports two NVIDIA graphics cards.
 AMD graphics cards can keep 3 of them – again, AMD GPUs require only four lanes to work.

 Also Read: Do All Motherboards Fit in Any Case?

 Motherboard Form Factor Also Determines Whether It Can Support 2 Graphics Cards

-The motherboard form factor (size) also to an extent determines whether your motherboard can fit two graphics card.
+The motherboard form factor (size) also, to an extent, determines whether your motherboard can fit two graphics cards.